 Momentum problems can become more complicated, however.
-Soon, you will be doing momentum problems in two and three dimensions.
-Under these conditions, say in a two dimensional problem, one would state a momentum using language such as '3.0 kg-m/s in a direction of 50 degrees North of West.'
+You can calculate momentum in two and three dimensions.
+Under these conditions, say in a two dimensional problem, you would state a momentum using language such as '3.0 kg-m/s in a direction of 50 degrees North of East'.

 At first, though, our momentum problems will be in only one dimension.
 We will imagine objects traveling in a straight line moving toward the right (positive) or left (negative).

 Momentum is not velocity.